 YUMI Legacy was the initial version, supporting only BIOS USB booting and working with USB drives formatted in either NTFS or FAT32 filesystems.
 Originally developed in 2010, it was later made available to the public in March 2011.

-Note: Going forward, only the exFAT variant is recommended, as it uses the most up-to-date USB boot methods for both UEFI and BIOS.
+Note: Going forward, only the exFAT variant is recommended, as it uses the most up to date date USB boot methods for both UEFI and BIOS.
 If there are specific distributions or features from other versions that you’d like to see supported, please feel free to contact me, and I’ll consider adding them.
 If you find YUMI helpful, please help spread the word by sharing a link back to this site with others.